Name: Jonathan Pitts

 The remaining photos are part of the Robert Spencer collection.
-Robert resides in Scottsville, Virginia, and is the great grandson of Jonathan Pitts and grandson of William Patteson Pitts.
+Robert resided in Scottsville, Virginia, and was the great grandson of Jonathan Pitts and grandson of William Patteson Pitts.

 Scottsville Museum · 290 Main Street · Scottsville, Virginia 24590 · 434-286-2247